Community governance

 Dedicated website: Sociocracy for all - basic concepts and principles.

-2.2 Transformative justice
+2.3 Transformative justice

 I do not know much about this but I am bookmarking it here because it seems to be an attempt to build community-led processes of accountability for transgressions, which also assumes a process of redress, change, and attempts to get this without appealing to external authorities.
-I am increasingly sympathetic to these goals, although I might have issue with the methods here when I dig deeper.
+I am increasingly sympathetic to these goals, although I might have issues with the methods here when I dig deeper.
 Let us see.

-3 COmmunities with interesting example governance structures
+3 Communities with interesting example governance structures

 DIY socials are an interesting case study in community governance.
-The first example I ran into of running the organisational infrastructure of an indy social network for and by the users: Social.coop, an Oregon-based social network.
+The first example I ran into of running the organisational infrastructure of an indie social network for and by the users: Social.coop, an Oregon-based social network.
 They document their toolset for barnraising a local, accountable community network including governance.
 Their actual network runs on the federated mastodon system.
-Open collective gives them transparent community organising for the governance and expenses.
+Open collective gives them transparent community organizing for the governance and expenses.
 They use loomio for decision making.
 I don’t know how they keep these systems all in sync.
 The broader Mastodon project in turn uses patreon to fund itself.

 • PledgeBank